 Penn Vet (1-800-548-4490) account # 27120

-You must have your own state and federal research DEA license to order controlled drugs.
+You must have your own state and federal research DEA licenses to order controlled drugs.
 Some drugs can be purchased from the controlled drug pharmacy through the Hopkins pharmacy (410-614-8822).
-Veterinary specific controlled drugs (ketamine, Telazol) can be purchased from the above companies using the veterinary license on file but you must use your own DEA license.
+Veterinary specific controlled drugs (ketamine, Telazol) can be purchased from the veterinary distributors listed above using the veterinary license on file but you must have your own DEA license.

 Maryland requires you to complete a research questionnaire.
 If you need help answering any of the questions, such as what you will do with expired drugs, please contact Melanie Albano.
 One option is to answer 'Steri-cycle'.
 That is the company the hospital uses but you must set up your own account with them if you choose to use this method.
 Here is the Application Form for the State DEA License

 Maryland State Department of Health and Hygiene